Maria Exall: Other work

 Exall is an honorary fellow of Catholic Social Thought and Practice in the Department of Theology and Religion at Durham University.
 She was a founder member of the Cutting Edge Consortium, which argued that various exemptions for religious groups should be removed from the Equality Act 2010.

 Personal life

 Exall is a Catholic.
-She is also a lesbian and has been in a civil partnership with Angela Eagle since 2008.
+She is also a lesbian and has been in a civil partnership with Dame Angela Eagle since 2008.